Andreas Tsoukalas

 In 1994, his second album "Mia kainouria mera" was released by Lyra Music Company, signing all the songs as a musician (lyrics-musing) and a singer.
 His second album has known similar success and it was immediately included in top ten of the radios and of the top sales.
 In this album "Antio" the Greek arrangement of "Sealed with a Kiss" is included.
-The songs that have been spotted out from the same cd are "Antio", "Sugnomi", "Mia kainouria mera", "Paropides".
+The songs that have been spotted out from the same CD are "Antio", "Sugnomi", "Mia kainouria mera", "Paropides".

+Tsoukalas died on 25 July 2023, at the age of 60.